 Hence, in full coherence with the revised 2018 EDA Capability Development Plan and the therein defined EU Capability Development Priorities, the project currently provides reliable, secure and cost-effective GOVSATCOM services based on existing, pooled, governmental SatCom resources provided by contributing Member States for EDA Member States and European CSDP actors managing critical security missions and operations.

 The project is aligned with and evolves alongside European stakeholders’ projects, especially the EC’s EU GOVSATCOM project as part of the new EU Space programme and ESA’s new ARTES Strategic Programme Line dedicated to “Space Systems for Safety and Security (4S)”.
 It also complements EDA’s EU Satcom Market project, already in place since 2012, which efficiently and cost-effectively provides Contributing Members with an option to commercially source SatCom as well as wider Communication and Information Systems (CIS) services through EDA.

-The extension of the duration ofthe EDA GOVSATCOM project for three more years (until 2023, the original duration was set until early 2021) is currently being prepared.
+The extension of the duration of the EDA GOVSATCOM project until 25th November 2025 was recently approved.
 Work is also being undertaken to enhance the portfolio of GOVSATCOM services to better respond to the contributing Members’ needs and expectations.
 EDA also expects to develop options on how the EDA GOVSATCOM project can be further aligned with the EU GOVSATCOM initiative.
 The Agency further supports its MS in the preparation of the EU GOVSATCOM project by taking part in collaborative initiatives such as the ENTRUSTED Coordination and Support Action funded under Horizon 2020 and launched in September 2020 where a consortium of EU Member States and EU Agencies is aiming at establishing a network of governmental users and agreeing upon common user needs and requirements for secure SatCom systems and services.